 Now, if you had asked me about hackers a few months ago, “illegal cyber-attacks” would have been at the top of my list, with “nerds” coming a close second.
 Pop culture references would have included Matrix’s digital rain and Tom Cruise preventing crimes with an iPad-like interface in Minority Report.

-“I’m used to boundaries”, shared Christiana, 21, who reads mathematics at university and came along to the event, “and for the first time, I was confronted to not having a correct answer.
+“I’m used to boundaries”, shared Christiana, 21, who reads mathematics at university and came along to the event, “and for the first time, I was confronted with not having a correct answer.
 I had to explore on my own, without any confinement or constraints”.

 It doesn’t matter whether a finished product emerges at the end of the weekend; it’s all about the journey, the people you meet and the skills you pick up along the way.
 In a nutshell: an ideal ground for Stemettes to creatively explore their budding passion for science and technology.